hiccup444/MageArenaWiki/files/Soup.md

 # Soup Effects Documentation

-This document outlines the effects of different soup types in the game.
+This document outlines the effects of different consumables/soups in the game.

 ## Soup Types and Effects